 The death certificate does not say ‘Could Not Be Determined’.

 Undetermined at this time leaves legal room to easily come back and make changes to the certificate.

 This case is not closed.

 After the television airing of American Gothic: Finding Lynn Messer on Investigation Discovery, Lynn’s story became an international public interest.
-I believe it has aired at least 6-8 times, and in different countries around the globe.
-I can tell because every time it airs my blog stats shoot higher than usual for my articles about Lynn.
+It has aired dozens of times in different countries around the globe.

 The format of this site has changed.
 You’ll find many of the past articles I’ve written about Lynn Messer under the link: Lynn Messer case history.
 Articles are listed by title and dated from recent to earliest.
 Comments are now easier to find and post at the end of each article.

 I’m grateful for the many people who are working together to make the vigil for Lynn Messer possible.

 July 8, 2019, marks the five year anniversary of the disappearance of Lynn Messer.
 Lynn was a wife, mom, grandma, daughter, sister, friend, homeschool mom, and most importantly…a follower of Jesus Christ.
 Lynn disappeared July 8, 2014, from the bed she shared with her husband.
 Lynn’s remains were discovered on their farm over two years later, November 1, 2016.

 Lynn’s husband Kerry Messer is a Missouri state lobbyist who represents family, homeschooling, right-to-life, gun rights/safety, and Christian/Biblical values.